 Use the Smooth Continuous Bezier Keyframes option in the menu that appears when you right-click on a keyframe.
 This will create a smooth movement through keyframes instead of slowing down when entering the keyframe and speeding up when leaving.

 There are four types of keyframes.
-Each will effect how the animation behaves.
+Each will affect how the animation behaves.
 You can change the type by right-clicking and choosing from the context menu.

 Linear Keyframe – There will be no acceleration or deceleration.
 The movement is constant.